Color Drenching Interior Design - A Modern Approach to Mood

 Furniture behaves differently when the walls stop competing.
 This is the part paint-only articles skip, and it is also the part that matters if you care about design beyond the first photo.

 Wood tone becomes critical.
 Walnut reads heavier and more grounded.
 Oak reads lighter and more casual.
 Leather looks richer when it is not outlined by bright trim.
 Velvet absorbs light and adds depth without needing pattern.
-And modern silhouettes, clean-lined sofas, structured accent chairs, sculptural tables, they all read more intentional inside a drenched room.
+Modern silhouettes, including clean-lined sofas, structured accent chairs, and sculptural tables, read more intentional inside a drenched room.

 This is where AURA’s approach fits naturally.
 Fewer pieces.
 Better materials.
 Furniture that belongs in the space, not furniture that looks like it was dropped in from another room.